slbarriosdev/wc-shipment-tracker/readme.txt

 Don't see your carrier?
 Add it as a custom provider with a custom tracking URL — no coding needed.

-= Use Cases =

-* eCommerce stores shipping domestically or internationally
-* Dropshipping businesses needing to pass through supplier tracking numbers
-* Stores using multiple carriers for different product types
-* Developers automating order fulfillment via the REST API or PHP helper functions

-= REST API =
+= For developers =

-Trackora exposes a full REST API:
+Trackora exposes a full REST API for shipment tracking automation:

 * `GET /wc-shipment-tracker/v1/orders/{order_id}/trackings` — list tracking items
 * `POST /wc-shipment-tracker/v1/orders/{order_id}/trackings` — add a tracking item
-* `GET /wc-shipment-tracker/v1/orders/{order_id}/trackings/{id}` — get a single item
 * `DELETE /wc-shipment-tracker/v1/orders/{order_id}/trackings/{id}` — delete a tracking item
 * `GET /wc-shipment-tracker/v1/providers` — list all available carriers

-Compatible with the `wc/v1` and `wc/v2` namespaces for backward compatibility with third-party integrations.

-= For Developers =

-Add tracking programmatically:
+Or add tracking programmatically and extend the carrier list with a filter:

 `wcst_add_tracking( $order_id, '1Z9999999', 'UPS' );`

-Delete tracking programmatically:

-`wcst_delete_tracking( $order_id, '1Z9999999' );`

-Extend the carrier list with the `wcst_get_providers` filter:

 `add_filter( 'wcst_get_providers', function( $providers ) {
     $providers['My Region']['My Carrier'] = 'https://mycarrier.com/track?id=%1$s';
     return $providers;
 } );`

-= Source Code =

-The source code is publicly available on GitHub: [https://github.com/slbarriosdev/wc-shipment-tracker](https://github.com/slbarriosdev/wc-shipment-tracker)

-Bug reports and contributions are welcome.
+Source code on GitHub: [https://github.com/slbarriosdev/wc-shipment-tracker](https://github.com/slbarriosdev/wc-shipment-tracker) — bug reports and contributions welcome.

 == Installation ==

-1. Upload the `trackora` folder to the `/wp-content/plugins/` directory, or install directly from the WordPress plugin repository
+1. Upload the `trackora` folder to `/wp-content/plugins/`, or install directly from the WordPress plugin repository
 2. Activate the plugin through the **Plugins** menu in WordPress
 3. Make sure WooCommerce is installed and active
-4. Open any WooCommerce order and find the **Shipment Tracking** meta box to add your first tracking number
+4. Open any WooCommerce order and use the **Shipment Tracking** meta box to add your first tracking number
+5. (Optional) Add the `[wcst_tracking]` shortcode to any page to create a public Track Your Order page

 == Frequently Asked Questions ==

+= How do I add a tracking number to a WooCommerce order? =

+Open the order, find the **Shipment Tracking** meta box, select the carrier, enter the tracking number and ship date, and click Save.
+The tracking link is instantly added to the customer's order email, their My Account page, and the tracking lookup page.

+= Is Trackora free? =

+Yes — completely free.
+All features (unlimited tracking numbers, 60+ carriers, emails, My Account, tracking page, REST API) are included.
+There is no premium version and no locked functionality.

 = Does this plugin require WooCommerce? =

 Yes.
 Trackora requires WooCommerce to be installed and active.

+= Does Trackora include a "Track Your Order" page? =

+Yes.
+Add the `[wcst_tracking]` shortcode to any page and customers can look up their shipment by entering their order number and billing email — no login required.

 = Can I add more than one tracking number per order? =

-Yes.
-You can add as many tracking numbers as needed to a single order — useful for split shipments or orders shipped with multiple carriers.
+Yes, as many as you need — useful for split shipments or orders shipped with multiple carriers.

 = My carrier is not in the list.
 Can I still use it? =

 Yes.
-Select "Custom Provider" when adding a tracking item and enter your carrier name along with the tracking URL.
-Use `%1$s` as a placeholder for the tracking number in the URL.
+Select "Custom Provider" when adding a tracking item and enter your carrier name and tracking URL, using `%1$s` as a placeholder for the tracking number.

-= Does tracking info appear in customer emails? =
+= Does the plugin send my store data to external services? =

+No. Trackora makes zero server-side requests to third parties.
+Tracking links are simply URLs that open the carrier's website when a user clicks them.

+= Is this plugin compatible with WooCommerce HPOS, Blocks and Subscriptions? =

 Yes.
-Tracking information is automatically injected into WooCommerce order emails (before the order table) as soon as a tracking number is saved to the order.

-= Is this plugin compatible with WooCommerce HPOS (High-Performance Order Storage)? =

-Yes.
-Trackora is fully compatible with HPOS (custom order tables), as well as the legacy CPT-based order storage.
+Trackora is fully compatible with High-Performance Order Storage (and legacy order storage), declares compatibility with the block-based cart and checkout, and prevents tracking numbers from being copied to subscription renewal orders.

 = Can I add tracking numbers via the REST API or programmatically? =

 Yes.
-The plugin provides a full REST API and two PHP helper functions — `wcst_add_tracking()` and `wcst_delete_tracking()` — for programmatic use from themes, plugins, or automation scripts.
+The plugin provides a full REST API plus the PHP helpers `wcst_add_tracking()` and `wcst_delete_tracking()` for use from themes, plugins, or automation scripts.

-= Is it compatible with WooCommerce Subscriptions? =

-Yes.
-The plugin detects WooCommerce Subscriptions and automatically prevents tracking numbers from being copied to renewal orders.

-= Where does tracking info appear for customers? =

-Tracking info appears in two places for customers: the WooCommerce transactional email they receive when the order is shipped, and the order detail page in their My Account section.

-= Is the plugin compatible with the WooCommerce blocks checkout? =

-Yes.
-Trackora declares compatibility with WooCommerce cart and checkout blocks.

 == Screenshots ==

-1. The Shipment Tracking meta box: add a carrier, tracking number, tracking link, and ship date directly from the order edit screen
+1. Add a tracking number to a WooCommerce order: carrier, tracking number, tracking link, and ship date — all from the Shipment Tracking meta box
-2. The Shipment Tracking meta box shown in context on the WooCommerce order edit screen
+2. The Shipment Tracking meta box in context on the WooCommerce order edit screen
-3. A saved tracking number on the order edit screen, with one-click Track, Edit, and Delete actions
+3. A saved shipment with one-click Track, Edit, and Delete actions on the order edit screen
-4. Tracking information automatically added to the WooCommerce order confirmation email, before the order details
+4. Shipment tracking information automatically added to the WooCommerce order confirmation email, before the order details

 == External services ==